gillesdegottex/fmit/README.txt

     See the GNU General Public License (LICENSE.txt) for additional details.

 Contributors
-    Florian Hars for the tunning scales, Arnout Engelen for the JACK issues
+    Florian Hars for the tuning scales, Arnout Engelen for the JACK issues

     Packagers: Toni Graffy and all the PackMan team, Ludovic Reslinger, Edward Tomasz Napierala, John Wright.